 Ms Kirsanova is a recipient of prestigious grants and prizes, including the City of Melbourne Arts Grant and the Australian Government Research Training Program Scholarship.
 Sophia is a laureate of several competitions, including the 1st prize at the Dina Turgeman Chamber Music Competition, and Special Jury Prizes at the A. Dombrovskis International Violin competition and 2nd Prize at the All-State Latvian Music College Competition.

-Sophia maintains a vibrant and active engagement in the Australian-Latvian community in Melbourne, performing at the Latvian Church, events, and festivals and occasionally joining the choir Daina.
+Sophia maintains a vibrant and active engagement in the Australian-Latvian community in Melbourne, performing at the Latvian Church, community events, and festivals and occasionally joining the choir Daina.